 No matter what the season, we all want to avoid getting sick!
 Wearing a mask is one way to stop the spread of germs and viruses.
-Keeping your home, personal items, car and office clean is another, especially in a large family or if you have roomates.
+Keeping your home, personal items, car, and office clean is another, especially in a large family or if you have roommates.

 Lots of these tasks are great for chores for young children and teens.
 Share this page with your loved ones and co-workers and we’ll all stay more healthy!

 I cover a ton of items in this list, so I thought I’d highlight the top ten yuckiest, most grimy items.
 If you are too busy to do a deep clean, do your best to at least get these notorious germ monsters sanitized:

 - TV remote and gaming devices

 - The couch in your family room

 - High-traffic light switch plates

 - Your car steering wheel